arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 }
 ```
+***If you are interested in using a different sensor from the onboard options of the Nicla Sense ME, check all the sensors ID on this [list](https://docs.arduino.cc/tutorials/nicla-sense-me/cheat-sheet#sensor-ids)***

 ### Portenta C33 Setup

 With the Portenta C33 code ready on the Arduino Cloud, before uploading it to the board let's connect everything together.
 Using the ESLOV cable included with the Nicla Sense ME, connect both boards by their respective connectors as shown below: